fcr3/ncappzoo_analysis/README.md

 Output:
 - outputs json and csv files for current data pulled from github
 - outputs csv file that builds upon reference file using current data

+## Viewing Graph Trends
+`Graph_Visuals.ipynb`

+### Steps:
+1. Initiate Jupyter Notebook environment in terminal
+2. Click on the file within the UI that pops up in a browser
+3. Edit the `viewsfile` and `clonesfile` variable to be the paths to the csv files that you want to illustrate via plotly.

+### What you see:
+- Plot of actual data
+- Plot of trend line
+- Ability to zoom in and zoom out on certain parts of data
+- Ability to download a png image of the graph to use elsewhere